By Bryan Johnston

 My son lost his school-appointed computer tablet.
 Gone.
 Poof.
 How?
 Good question.
 After searching high and low and finding bupkis, we’ve settled on a more pressing question: Who’s going to pay for it?

 I already know the answer: Me.
-As is apparently often the case with teenagers and money, my fifteen-year old son is not much of a saver.
+As is apparently often the case with teenagers and money, my 15-year old son is not much of a saver.
 He does not have the requisite $400 to cover the cost, so my wife and I had to pow-wow to figure out how he was going to make good.
 My wife is usually the heavy when it comes to these type of things, but this time she said, Nope, you figure it out, Dad.
-So, there I was, pressed into active discipline duty.
+So, there I was, pressed into active teen discipline duty.

-I remember when I was sixteen, and out of impatience, irresponsibility and a host of other character defects I did some serious damage to my dad’s car.
+I remember when I was 16, and out of impatience, irresponsibility and a host of other character defects I did some serious damage to my dad’s car.
 Without it even leaving the driveway.
 Well over a thousand bucks in damage.
 A cost I couldn’t hope to cover.
 So, my dad put me to work.
 He didn’t have a cleaning service for his company so I took on that role.
 Once a week I cleaned his offices, top to bottom, until I’d covered the cost.

 This was the template for my son’s restitution.

 After receiving the blessing from my wife, I sat my son down and explained the situation.
 I told him that he owed me $400, and since he couldn’t pay me in cash he’d have to pay me in another form of currency: Time.
 I explained that if he had a real job, he’d be making around $12 an hour.
 Therefore, he owed me 33 hours.
 Since I’m a big softie I told him he’d have six months to pay back those 33 hours.